wavebeem/wavebeem.com/src/blog/2024-09-21-site-button.md

 ---
+title: |
-title: "I made a new 88×31 site button"
+  I made a new 88×31 site button
-description:
+description: |
-  "I made a new site button GIF for folks who want to link to my website."
+  I made a new site button GIF for folks who want to link to my website.
+tags:
+  - "art"
+  - "web"
 ---

 It's been a while since I updated my 88×31 site button.
 With